 WHY SHOULD I FORGIVE?

-Forgiveness is not optional, but it is a choice that we make.
+Forgiveness is optional, but it is a choice that we have to make one way or another.

 Forgiveness releases healing into your life, it’s not about the person that has been forgiven it is about you.
 You are the reason you should forgive.